BCLawLibrary/practical-ai-in-30-days/day-24-final-day-a-journey-through-ai-reflections-and-next-steps.md

 4. Potential risks to mitigate
 5. Success metrics to track

-Consider my role as [your role] and my goal to [specific objective].Ask me additional questions to help you tailor your plan for me as you see fit."
+Consider my role as [your role] and my goal to [specific objective].
+Ask me additional questions to help you tailor your plan for me as you see fit."
 ```

 ---